List of Zimbabwe Twenty20 International cricketers

 This is a list of Zimbabwean Twenty20 international cricketers.
-A Twenty20 international is an international cricket match between two representative teams, each having T20I status, as determined by the International Cricket Council (ICC).
-A Twenty20 international is played under the rules of Twenty20 cricket.
-The list is arranged in the order in which each player won his first Twenty20 cap.
-Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.
+A Twenty20 international (T20I) is an international cricket match between two representative teams, each having T20I status, as determined by the International Cricket Council (ICC).
+A T20I is played under the rules of Twenty20 cricket.
+The list is arranged in the order in which each player won his first T20I cap.
+Where more than one player won his first Twenty20 cap in the same match, their surnames are listed alphabetically.